duongtd23/HB-PQ-TLS12-analysis/no-pq-sign/README.md

 CafeInMaude> load no-pq-sign/properties.cafe .
 CafeInMaude> load no-pq-sign/auth-counterexample.cafe .
 ```

-Note that, we use actually CafeInMaude, which is available inside IPSG (IPSG is implemented on top of CafeInMaude).
+Note that, we actually use CafeInMaude, which is available inside IPSG (IPSG is implemented on top of CafeInMaude).
 For better performance, we recommend using CafeInMaude.
+Note also that you may need to either change the current working directory by `cd` command before running the `load` commands above or use the absolute paths instead.

 If there is no error, the result below will be outputted, which says that `auth` is false in state `s17`:
 ```bash